kfjml/Skyrmion-U-Net-Hands-On-Session/README.md

 You need to perform each step for both Jupyter Notebooks (`Prediction.ipynb` and `Training.ipynb`) shortly before the start of the hands-on session (or if you want to execute these notebooks via Colab outside the hands-on session, what you are welcome to do).

 If you have access to the `T4 GPU`, you can execute the second part of `Training.ipynb`, where a large U-Net is trained on a large dataset.
 For this, a large GPU is required, and the `T4 GPU` is perfectly suitable for this task.
-This is also a practical tool if you want to train a large network on your own large dataset after the hands-on session and do not have a device available.
+This is also a practical tool if you want to train a large network on your own large dataset after the hands-on session and do not have a GPU device available.

 ### 7 Further informations